evalAI2eval/evalAI2eval.github.io/index.md

 * - better bench self assessment for peer review
   - 2025-04-24
   - [checklist template](https://betterbench.stanford.edu/checklist.html) in repo or paper overleaf (use google doc and convert to md for repo)
-* - draft paper for peer review [^peerrev]
+* - draft paper[^paperreqs] for peer review [^peerrev]
   - 2025-04-24
-  - benchmark repo or overleaf, team preference, **[registration](https://docs.google.com/forms/d/16NN941Oydub9h00fSeVsXGJs4NVIeM0buHx6w546vTE/edit) of the location required**
+  - benchmark repo or overleaf, team preference, **[registration](https://docs.google.com/forms/d/e/1FAIpQLSe85EU-DvevdyyZNRhfG5ZSe7MwAXe8psFD-eJGxD1iYRT5hA/viewform?usp=header) of the location required**
 * - extend the benchmark with a task that gives different performance [^performancevary]
   - 2025-04-24,9
   - benchmark repo
 * - in class presentation
   - 2025-04-24,9
   - presentation[^presentation] and draft paper[^draft],
-* - complete a final conference-paper style report
+* - complete a final conference-paper[^paperreqs] style report
   - 2025-05-06
-  - final paper for grading
+  - final paper for grading and [short reflection](https://docs.google.com/forms/d/e/1FAIpQLSfgKq0w26jaxBKsuEsKSkXyAnmB8C0BlblsTAYyhL9qj7NlxA/viewform?usp=header) **form will be active after may 1**
 * - *optional* register abstract for [neurips](https://neurips.cc/Conferences/2025/CallForDatasetsBenchmarks)
   - 2025-05-11
   - abstract and all authors registered in openreview
 * - *optional* submit paper for neurips
   - 2025-05-15
-  - paper with all required sections to openreview
+  - paper with all required sections to openreview, inluding [checklist](https://neurips.cc/public/guides/PaperChecklist)
 * - *optional* submit supplemental materials for neurips
   - 2025-05-22
   - paper with all required sections to openreview